ccat3z/stars/README.md

 * [dexidp/dex](https://github.com/dexidp/dex): OpenID Connect (OIDC) identity and OAuth 2.0 provider with pluggable connectors
 * [dgraph-io/dgraph](https://github.com/dgraph-io/dgraph): high-performance graph database for real-time use cases
 * [ArthurSonzogni/Diagon](https://github.com/ArthurSonzogni/Diagon): Interactive ASCII art diagram generators. :star2:
+* [dicebear/dicebear](https://github.com/dicebear/dicebear): DiceBear is an avatar library for designers and developers. 🌍
 * [directus/directus](https://github.com/directus/directus): The flexible backend for all your projects 🐰 Turn your DB into a headless CMS, admin panels, or apps with a custom UI, instant APIs, auth & more.
 * [heidihoward/distributed-consensus-reading-list](https://github.com/heidihoward/distributed-consensus-reading-list): A list of papers about distributed consensus.
 * [distribution/distribution](https://github.com/distribution/distribution): The toolkit to pack, ship, store, and deliver container content